U. Tuncay Alparslan

 - Junior Faculty Research Award, UNR, 2008.

-Ugur Tuncay Alparslan.
+- Ugur Tuncay Alparslan.
 Tail probability of the supremum of a random walk with stable steps and a nonlinear negative drift.
-Submitted.
-2011.
+To appear: Stochastic Models, 29(3), 2013.